elenderg/PAL-1000/instruções de compilação.md

 `Add an entry to the imports given the string and the other string.`

-`If the rider's token is "_with", compile the next statement given the rider (call - with clause).`
+`If the rider's token is "with", compile the next statement given the rider (call - with clause).`

-`If the rider's token is "_returning", compile the next statement given the rider returning a term (call - returning part).`
+`If the rider's token is "returning", compile the next statement given the rider returning a term (call - returning part).`

 `Add a fragment given the call external tag and the entry.`